albertosaurus/power_enum_2/README.md

 ## Installation

-Simply add the gem to your Gemfile
+To use this version, add the gem to your Gemfile

-    gem 'enumerations_mixin'
+    gem 'enumerations_mixin', :git => 'git://github.com/albertosaurus/enumerations_mixin.git'

 ## Gem Contents